aliahmedsahi/smartschedulingapp/README.md

 ## Application of Inheritance
 The application wisely appropriates inheritance, where the Person class serves as the super or "parent" class for three subordinate or "child" classes: Doctor, Staff, and Manager.
 The child classes inherit the characteristics of the Person class and incorporate additional attributes to align with their specific roles.

-### Entity & Aggregate Roots:
-Particular classes like Person, Schedule, Notification inherit from Entity<Guid> or FullAuditedAggregateRoot<Guid>, the base classes provided by the framework that encompass an Id property for the unique identification of instances.

 ### App Services & Domain Services:
 To handle domain logic, classes PersonManager, DoctorManager, and StaffManager inherit from DomainService.
 On the same note, for service layer functionalities, IPersonAppService, IStaffAppService, and IDoctorAppService inherit from IApplicationService.